-The compensation committee is currently composed of four directors: Dr. Hon, Dr. Hu, Dr. Meng, and Mr. Richardson.
+The compensation committee is currently composed of four (4) directors: Ms. De Greef-Safft, Dr. Hon, Dr. Hu, and Mr. Richardson.
 Mr. Richardson serves as the chairman of the committee.
-The compensation committee met four times during fiscal year 2021.
+The compensation committee formally met five (5) times during fiscal year 2024.
+Each member of the compensation committee is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended.